wandb/docs/docs/guides/hosting/manage-users.md

 Use the **Last Active** column to get an **Activity summary** of an individual user.

 1. Hover your mouse over the **Last Active** entry for a user.
-2. A tooltip will appear and describe a summary of information such as: when that user was added, the last time that user was active,  a count of any runs or reports created by that user, and how many days the user has been active since they signed up.
+2. A tooltip appears and provides a summary of information about the user's activity.

 ![](/images/hosting/activity_tooltip.png)

 :::info
-A user is considered active if they: log in to W&B, view any page in the W&B App, log runs, use the SDK to track an experiment, or interact with the  W&B server in any way.
+A user is active if they: log in to W&B, view any page in the W&B App, log runs, use the SDK to track an experiment, or interact with the W&B server in any way.
 :::

 ### View active users over time